ScaledMap/LoadOut/README.md

 1) You can import your bookmarks into the application from firefox.

 2) The program will automatically sort out any images, youtube videos or youtube channels.
-If you don't currently have any youtube channels, youtube videos or images in your bookmarks, going forward you will have an easy way of saving and organizing all those items.
+If you don't currently have any youtube channels, youtube videos or images, this gives you an easy way of saving and organizing those items.

 3) You can update the application by reimporting your bookmarks into the application.
 The program won't let you add the same bookmarks so you can keep things updated by reimporting your bookmarks multiple times or from all your browsers.